-- Complete the additional courses that fulfill a minor in secondary education must be taken.
+The courses that fulfill a minor in secondary education must be taken.
 Please consult with faculty from the School of Education.
-(See requirements under the School of Education, specifically the minor.
+View requirements under the School of Education, specifically the minor.
 View example of a four-year schedule.
 To complete the program in four years, a decision must be made no later than the start of the spring semester in the sophomore year.